- About ME

-Does Mechanical Engineering allow students from other College of Engineering programs to apply to the SGUS program?
+Does Mechanical Engineering allow students from other College of Engineering programs to apply to the SUGS program?

-At this time, only Mechanical Engineering students can apply to the ME SGUS program.
+At this time, only Mechanical Engineering students who are completing their ME BSE degree at the UM Ann Arbor can apply to the ME SUGS program.

 How much is the tuition to attend a Mechanical Engineering Graduate Program?